gyaltso/gyaltso.github.com/index.md

 Classroom training - Nokia, Robert Bosch, Tata Consultancy Services (TCS), Tata Elxsi, KPIT, Cleo, GoldenSource, Atos Syntel, Bureau Veritas, CitiusTech.

-Virtual training - IBM, AVIN Systems, Sapient, Majesco – Mastek, Aricent, Ancit Consulting.
+Virtual training - IBM, AVIN Systems, Sapient, Majesco – Mastek, Aricent, Ancit Consulting, Rocket Software.

 ### Training feedback

+> Thanks for the RCP training.
+The team found the training very useful, they are now much more knowledgeable about the Eclipse platform and its capabilities.
+The extensive hand-on exercises will help them in their development work - _Mukul Seth, Senior Product development manager, Rocket Software_

 > One of the best, most useful workshops I have ever had, seriously!
 I think there are so many folks like me who kind of were thrown into it and didn't get a great basic foundation.
 Basic is good, and the trainer presented it so clearly and with purpose.
 Thanks for the training!!! _– Hemal Bavishi, Principal Architect, AVIN Systems_